EmperorYata/BITS-BOT/README.md

 client = discord.Client()

-insults = ["Fuck you ", "You're tacky and I hate you ",
+insults = ["You're tacky and I don't like you ",
-           "You suck ", "No one likes ",
+           "You are bad", "Go away",
-           "Please cease to exist "]
+           "Please stop talking"]

 @client.event
 @asyncio.coroutine